 If herbal remedy has a weakness, it is precisely in the field of antibiotic effects .
 This is because there is a constant evolutionary chemical struggle between herbs and bacteria, in which bacteria, thanks to their short generation time, are clearly on the top.
-Infectious diseases responsible for the high mortality rate of infants, children and adults, which had been the rule in the past, have long developed resistance to common and less common antibiotic herbs that have been commonly used in the past.
+Infectious disease developers, responsible for the high mortality of infants, children and adults, who used to be the rule in the past, have long developed resistance to common and less common antibiotic herbs that were commonly used in the past.
 One reason why herbal medicine in the 20th century was worth surviving was the triumph of penicillin and other new antibiotics over traditionally used herbs.
-The reason was that newly introduced antibiotics were not known in the world of bacteria.
+The reason was that the newly introduced antibiotics were not known in the world of bacteria.
 It is no longer the case today.
 Strains of antibiotic resistant strains (MRSA strains) are common today, and there is a need for antibiotics that are even newer and more irresistible - we are involved in a chemical weapons plant with organisms whose typical generation time is 30 minutes.
 Compared to infectious diseases , non-infectious diseases are evolving and traditional herbs are treated as hard as they once were.
 But back to the antibiotics.

 Types of antibiotics

 Depending on the type of germs germans, antibiotics are divided into: